glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 }
 ```

 We created a simple iterator class, for simplicity, it can only take a list of integers.
 It still stores index under the hood, but it always checks if the index is out of bound using the `hasNext` method.
-User would use this iterator like :
+User would use this iterator like:

 ```kotlin
 fun main() {